IST-DASLab/dISTiller-micronet/README.md

 ```
 under the `scripts` folder.
 The script is rather simple and is fully contained in `compute_params_flops.py`.
 For flops we modify the model forward and upload the weights to compute resulting metric.
 This pipeline is implemented in `scripts/effnet_flops.py`.
 We consider residual connections, activations and batch norm flops among others in this procedure.

+### FLOPs computation details

+By default all layers which are quantized in distiller will quantize the input of this layer respectively.
+In this terms, for quantized layer forward we have a gain in FLOPs determined by the
+number of bits in weight.
+We account on not qunatizing bias term where it is present by counting FLOPs for the bias addition in full precision.

+The quantized layers in distiller by default perform output quantization (regardless of bias is not quantized).
+To account on that, for drop-out and relu operations that were before the qunatized layer we have a gain FLOPs as
+this ops do not change the "quantization" properties.
+For skip connection, swiss-activation, bn layers and avg pooling we count the FLOPs in full precision.

+In `scripts/effnet_flops.py` each ops counter has a flag which determines whether consider qunatized ops or full precision ones.

 ## Contact